-One travel tip that’s often overlooked is the wide range of facilities and freebies on offer at your hotel.
+One holiday hack that’s often overlooked is the wide range of facilities and freebies on offer at your hotel.
 Four- and five-star hotels, and even hostels, have many benefits that come with your stay there and you won’t have to pay a penny.
 Research what’s on offer at your chosen hotel and look out for the following:

 - Free umbrella rental for when it’s raining

 - Complimentary water in your room that’s replenished every day.
 Juices, soft drinks and alcoholic beverages are even included in some hotels

 - Ice machines to fill up your cooler bag